mickymacirl/CI-P4-ICSB/README.md

 ## Site Goals

- The goal of this Irish cyber security blog is to provide readers in Ireland with accurate and up-to-date information about cyber security, educate the Irish public on how to stay safe online and protect themselves from cyber threats, assist Irish businesses and organizations in improving their cyber security practices and defending themselves against cyber attacks, act as a resource for Irish cyber security professionals by bringing them up to date on the latest research and news in the field, and raise awareness of cyber security issues in Ireland to encourage more people to become interested in this critical topic.
+ The goal of this Irish cyber security blog is to provide readers in Ireland with accurate and up-to-date information about cyber security, educate the Irish public on how to stay safe online and protect themselves from cyber threats, assist Irish businesses and organizations in improving their cyber security practices and defending themselves against cyber-attacks, act as a resource for Irish cyber security professionals by bringing them up to date on the latest research and news in the field, and raise awareness of cyber security issues in Ireland to encourage more people to become interested in this critical topic.

 ## Agile Planning